robert-the-lawful-head/Fuel-Optimization-Service/Fuelerlinx.SDK/docs/AccountingApi.md

 <a name="postbilltoaccounting"></a>
 # **PostBillToAccounting**
-> BillCreationResponse PostBillToAccounting (int? transactionId)
+> AccountingBillCreationResponse PostBillToAccounting (int? transactionId)